aldur/aldur.github.io/_posts/2025-06-27-yubikey-root-login.md

 When working in [NixOS containers under ChromeOS]({% link _posts/2025-06-19-nixos-in-crostini.md %}), the container users `root` and `aldur` have no password.
 This is very convenient, as it avoids managing secrets in the NixOS configuration.
-However, it makes securely escalate privileges tricky: both `sudo` and `su` ask for the user password, which we can't provide.
+However, it makes securely escalating privileges tricky: both `sudo` and `su` ask for the user password, which we can't provide.